Structure learning of undirected graphical models for count data: Proofs

 \section{Proofs}

 In this section, we provide proofs of Proposition \ref{pro11} and Theorem \ref{dl2} stated in Section \ref{statistical} of the main paper.
 We begin by introducing results for the case $\bold{K}=V$.
-Then, the same results for general case {$\bold{K}\subset V$} are deduced.
+Then, the same results for general case {$\bold{K}\subset V$} are deduced. { The rest of this section is devoted for the proof of Theorem~\ref{robust} in Section~\ref{robustness}. }

 Before going into details, we first prove the following Lemma, used in the proof of Theorem \ref{dl1}. \begin{bd} Assume \ref{assum2}.
-Then, for any $\delta>0$, we have
+Then, for any $\delta>0$, we have {

-\end{bd} \begin{proof} The $(j,k)$ element of the matrix $Z^n=Q_s(\boldsymbol{\theta}_s)-I_s(\boldsymbol{\theta}_s)$ can be written as
+} \end{bd} \begin{proof} The $(j,k)$ element of the matrix $Z^n=Q_s(\boldsymbol{\theta}_s)-I_s(\boldsymbol{\theta}_s)$ can be written as

 where $Y_i=D''(\langle\boldsymbol{\theta}_s,{X}^{(i)}_{V\backslash \{s\}}\rangle ){X}_{ij}X_{ik},~i=1,\ldots,n$ are independent and bounded by

 By the Azuma-Hoeffding inequality \citep[Theorem 2 in][]{hoeffding1963probability}, for any $\epsilon>0$, we have